 .01 The Office of Supportive Housing (OSH) is a City of Philadelphia department.
-OSH's mission is to provide housing and/or related services to homeless individuals.
+OSH's mission is to assist individuals and families to move toward independent living and self-sufficiency.

 .02 OSH plans, prioritizes, coordinates and allocates federal, state and local resources to service providers under four basic categories of service providers to meet its objectives of providing services to the homeless and adults: